wording

 Please let us know if your guest will attend.

-If a plus-one is not included, clarity matters just as much.
-The invitation naming convention and RSVP page should reflect that without sounding harsh.
+If a plus-one is not included, the wording still needs to be clear.
+The invitation naming and the RSVP flow should reflect the exact guest count without sounding abrupt.

 Wording for meal choices